Hotmoka/hotmoka/tutorial/Takamaka.md

 on the `manifest` object.
 The request passed to `addJarStoreTransaction()` specifies that the transaction can cost up to 1,000,000 units of gas, that can be bought at one coin per unit of gas at most.
-The request specifies that its class path is `blockchain.getTakamakaCode()`: this is the reference to the `io-takamaka-code-1.0.0.jar` installed by the `InitializedNode` decorator.
+The request specifies that its class path is `node.getTakamakaCode()`: this is the reference to the `io-takamaka-code-1.0.0.jar` installed by the `InitializedNode` decorator.
 Finally, the request specifies that `family-0.0.1-SNAPSHOT.jar` has only a single dependency: `io-takamaka-code-1.0.0.jar`.
 This means that when, below, we will refer to